ioos/Cloud-Sandbox/README.md

 Note: job2 will only run if job1 finishes without error.

 If using the cloud, cloud resources will be provisioned for you, based on the configuration files specified in step 1.
-The cloud resources will be automatically terminated when each job finishes.
+The cloud resources will be automatically terminated when each flow ends, whether successfully or not.

 To customize the flows see: flows.py
 To add any additional tasks, see: workflow_tasks.py